Daniel Fried, Assistant Secretary for European and Eurasian Affairs

-Can I ask for clarification?
+QUESTION: Can I ask for clarification?
 Are – all of you are speaking on the record?
-AMBASSADOR FRIED:

-On the record clarification of one point you made.
-This – AMBASSADOR FRIED:
+QUESTION: On the record clarification of one point you made.
+This –

-You referred to tensions with Turkey over Iraq in the past.
+QUESTION: You referred to tensions with Turkey over Iraq in the past.
 Were you also referring to the disagreements about using Turkish territory to begin the invasion of Iraq?
 Were you referring strictly to the Kurdish issue?
-AMBASSADOR FRIED:

-No, I was actually – the tensions I was referring to – it is a fair question.
-The tensions I was referring to were over Iraq in 2003 --QUESTION:
+AMBASSADOR FRIED: No, I was actually – the tensions I was referring to – it is a fair question.
+The tensions I was referring to were over Iraq in 2003 --

-where the Turkish parliament – the Turkish Government in the end supported the transit of U.S. troops.
+AMBASSADOR FRIED: -- where the Turkish parliament – the Turkish Government in the end supported the transit of U.S. troops.
 The Turkish parliament by, I think two or three votes, did not approve it.
 It was a difficult period, now thankfully belonging to the past.
-MR. DUGUID: